First Timer's Guide to River Cruising in Europe | Markwood Magic 2026

 - Lindsey Markwood

-Planning a trip to Europe is incredibly exciting, especially since about half the clients I work with are visiting for the first time.
+Planning a trip to Europe is incredibly exciting, especially since about half of the clients I work with at Markwood Magic are visiting for the very first time.
 While I design plenty of custom land tours (they are called FIT bookings in the travel industry) river cruising is the most popular option I book for clients wanting to see multiple countries.

 Ocean Cruising vs. River Cruising What Beginners Need to Know

-Size & Scale: River Cruise ships carry ~150 passengers.
+Size & Scale: River cruise ships typically carry around 150 passengers.
 They are small by design as the ships must fit through the locks.
-There are only 4 decks on a river cruise.
+There are typically only four decks on a river cruise ship.
 Ocean cruises range in size and can have over 5,000 passengers.
 The smaller river cruise ships offer a more intimate experience and there are not any crowds or lines.

 Seasickness: You don't feel the river like you do with the ocean because you don't have the large waves.
-River cruising is smooth.
+River cruising is smooth and stable.

 Location: River cruises typically dock right in the heart of historic towns.
 There are no tenders and you can start to experience the city as soon as you step off the ship.

-The Vibe: The vibe on a river cruise ship is casual luxury.
+The Vibe: The atmosphere on a river cruise ship is casual luxury.
 There are no formal nights and it is highly immersive with the local foods and wine.

-AmaWaterways: They have locally sourced food and have a twin-balcony cabin which is unique in river cruising.
-With ebikes onboard for exploring the cities, they are great for the newly empty nesters and retirees.
+AmaWaterways: They feature locally sourced food and offer a twin balcony cabin which is highly unique in river cruising.
+With complimentary bikes onboard for exploring the cities, they are great for the newly empty nesters and retirees.
 This is the line Markwood Magic books the most for milestone anniversary river cruises.

 Viking River Cruises: They are the most well-known.
 Their longships have a sleek Scandinavian design and focus on history and culture.
 No kids are allowed as this line is for adults only.
 They have the best docking locations in the cities.